zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

     # train a model
 ```

-This currently works on `KubeflowOrchestrator` and `VertexOrchestrator`, but will be extended in the upcoming weeks to support the `KubernetesOrchestrator`
+This currently works on `KubeflowOrchestrator` and `VertexOrchestrator`, but will be extended in the upcoming weeks to support the `KubernetesOrchestrator`.

 ## 🤫 Scoped Secrets